dcaulley/av_diarization/README.md

             - video_processing
               - `85gmwnfty7o` --> youtube ID
                 - pyavi
-                  - video.avi --> modified video that is used for all processing. deleted after processing to save space
+                  - video.avi --> modified video that is used for all processing.
+Deleted after processing to save space
                 - pytmp
                 - pywork
                   - activesd.pckl --> output of syncnet